Shalini Mahtani

-Shalini Mahtani, MBE, (born April 12, 1972) (馬夏邐) is the founder and former Chief Executive Officer (CEO) of Community Business, a non-profit organization dedicated to corporate social responsibility in Asia.
+Shalini Mahtani, MBE, (born April 12, 1972) (馬夏邐) is the founder and former chief executive officer (CEO) of Community Business, a non-profit organization dedicated to corporate social responsibility in Asia.

 In 2014, Mahtani founded The Zubin Foundation, an independent non-profit organization to raise awareness on social issues in Hong Kong.

 Mahtani serves on the board of Community Business, Hong Kong Unison and The University of Hong Kong Career Advisory Board.
 Mahtani is an appointed member of the Hong Kong SAR Government's Transport Advisory Committee and Business Facilitation and Advisory Committee.

 Personal life

-Born in 1972 in Hong Kong, of Sindhi heritage, Mahtani is granddaughter of George Harilela, the older brother of Hari Harilela.
+Born in 1972 in Hong Kong, of Indian Sindhi heritage, Mahtani is granddaughter of George Harilela, the older brother of Hari Harilela.
 Mahtani attended Island School in Hong Kong.
 She graduated from the London School of Economics (1990–1993) in UK and qualified as an accountant with the American Institute of Certified Public Accountants (AICPA) in 1996.
 Mahtani started her career as an accountant and proceeded to banking before she started working at Community Business.

 Mahtani is married to Ravi Gidumal, who lobbied the British Government for full British citizenship for ethnic minorities in Hong Kong prior to British handover.